amjadalbaba/Health_Insurance_Cost_Predictor/README.md

     ```python
     all_data['charges'] = np.around(all_data['charges'])
     ```
-* Exporing the new dataset.
+* Exporting the new dataset.

      ```python
     all_data.to_csv("cleaned_data.csv", index=False)